Information for Funeral Clients Regarding Coronavirus (COVID-19)

 Why are only a limited number of people allowed to attend a funeral?

-Restrictions are in place to reduce transmission of COVID-19 in the community.
+Restrictions are in place to reduce the transmission of COVID-19 in the community.
 Funerals have one of the largest allowable numbers for a public gathering in recognition of the importance to many families of gathering for a funeral soon after a death.

 When will this end?